 In addition to Natch’l Blues, he has hosted two other CKUA shows: an interview program called HP Sauce and a live-performance program called Acme Sausage Company Program.

 He was 25 years old when he launched his record label, Stony Plain Records.
-As a record producer, Holger has worked with artists like Ian Tyson, Harry Manx, Maria Muldaur, Duke Robillard and Eric Bibb.
+As a record producer, Holger has worked with artists Ian Tyson, Harry Manx, Maria Muldaur, Duke Robillard and Eric Bibb.
 His work has won 10 Juno Awards and six Grammy nominations.

 Holger’s record collection has more pieces than he can count.
 It hasn’t slowed down his acquisition.
 “I love collecting vinyl albums and visit used records stores wherever I travel,” he says.
 “I especially love tracking down signed albums, books, memorabilia etc.”